Flametaa/MAP670E_Team6_Join/README.md

 Running the [Main.java](/src/Main.java) would run both implementations on the existing datasets [clients.csv](/data/clients.csv) and [purchases.csv](/data/purchases.csv).
 It returns the result in [join_clients_purchases.csv](/data/join_clients_purchases.csv).
 It would also output the total execution time, the time it took to join and in case of multithreading, the joining the partioning time.

-(//TODO : for now just the multithread output --> add comparison, and Spark files)

 If you wish to join different data sets, a few parameters will have to change in the [Main.java](/src/Main.java) file.
 Make sure to set the following :